Iliotibial band syndrome is the most common cause of lateral knee pain in runners.

 Ann Arbor VA Medical Center

-RW has been reimbursed by the University of Michigan for attending several conferences; RW has been paid an honorarium for speaking at the American Association of Neuromuscular and Electrodiagnostic Medicine national meeting.
-RW has been paid by NIOSH, the American Dental Association, and SmartHealth as a consultant and has received grant funding from the UAW/GM Health and Safety Board (over US$1 million).
+RW has been reimbursed by the University of Michigan for attending several conferences and has been paid an honorarium for speaking at the American Association of Neuromuscular and Electrodiagnostic Medicine national meeting.
+RW has been paid by the National Institute for Occupational Safety and Health, the American Dental Association, and SmartHealth as a consultant and has received grant funding from the UAW/GM Health and Safety Board (over US$1 million).

 Use of this content is subject to our disclaimer